dwarton/mvabund/README.md

-The goal of mvabund is to provide tools for a **model-based approach** to the analysis of multivariate abundance data in ecology [(Yi Wang et al. 2012)](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/j.2041-210X.2012.00190.x), in particular, testing hypothesis about the community-environment association.
+The goal of mvabund is to provide tools for a **model-based approach** to the analysis of multivariate abundance data in ecology [(Yi Wang et al. 2012)](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/j.2041-210X.2012.00190.x), in particular, testing hypotheses about the community-environment association.
 Abundance measures include counts, presence/absence data, ordinal or biomass data.